Queen's York Rangers (1st American Regiment): Second World War

+The regiment's vehicles now include, according to official sources, the G Wagon - Light Utility Vehicle Wheeled (LUVW); Textron Tactical Armoured Patrol Vehicle (TAPV); and the Medium Support Vehicle System (MSVS).

 Battle honours

-The following list are the battle honours awarded to the battalions perpetuated by the Rangers as well as to the Rangers themselves.
+The following list are the battle honours awarded to the battalions and regiments perpetuated by the Rangers as well as to the Rangers themselves.
 They are organized by the campaign.
 Battle honours in small capitals are for large operations and campaigns and those in lowercase are for more specific battles.
 Bold type indicates honours emblazoned on the regimental guidon.
+Guidons were presented in 1984 and in 2022.
+The 2022 guidon is the first to include honours from the War of 1812 and Afghanistan.